Back to all articles

 What matters beyond the contract type

 The headline type is only half the decision.
-Buyers should also check the operating terms.
+You should also check the operating terms.

 1. Preventive-visit frequency

-If the contract is for comfort AC, many small users assume one annual service is enough.
+If the contract is for comfort AC, it is easy to assume one annual service is enough.
 It usually is not.
 A more realistic baseline is:

 Anything weaker than that is often a paper AMC rather than a real preventive-maintenance programme.